Todd Bowles: Christian Hackenberg 'has time to grow' after losing job to McCown

 Bowles gets credit for his glass-half-full outlook on the Jets' terrible quarterback situation

-On Monday, the Jets named 38-year-old journeyman Josh McCown the starting quarterback over Christian Hackenberg, the embattled 2016 second-round pick whose struggles have been well documented, including a forgettable performance over the weekend that included two pick-sixes.
+The Jets named 38-year-old journeyman Josh McCown their Week 1 starting quarterback Monday over Christian Hackenberg, the embattled 2016 second-round pick whose struggles have been well documented, including a forgettable performance over the weekend that included two pick-sixes.

 It's a @TheHumble_21 Pick-6!— NFL (@NFL) August 26, 2017